Edresson/YourTTS/README.md

 In our recent [paper](https://arxiv.org/abs/2112.02418) we propose the YourTTS model.
 YourTTS brings the power of a multilingual approach to the task of zero-shot multi-speaker TTS.
 Our method builds upon the VITS model and adds several novel modifications for zero-shot multi-speaker and multilingual training.
 We achieved state-of-the-art (SOTA) results in zero-shot multi-speaker TTS and results comparable to SOTA in zero-shot voice conversion on the VCTK dataset.
 Additionally, our approach achieves promising results in a target language with a single-speaker dataset, opening possibilities for zero-shot multi-speaker TTS and zero-shot voice conversion systems in low-resource languages.
 Finally, it is possible to fine-tune the YourTTS model with less than 1 minute of speech and achieve state-of-the-art results in voice similarity and with reasonable quality.
 This is important to allow synthesis for speakers with a very different voice or recording characteristics from those seen during training.

+## Production version
+Come try our latest and greatest fullband english only model https://coqui.ai/

 ## Audios samples
 Visit our [website](https://edresson.github.io/YourTTS/) for audio samples.